preact/preact-ruby/readme.md

 Configuration
 ---

 Configure Preact with your API credentials.
-(This should go in an initializer file named `/config/initializers/preact.rb` in Rails applications)
+You can find your Preact credentials on the [API settings page](https://secure.preact.io/settings/api) (This should go in an initializer file named `/config/initializers/preact.rb` in Rails applications)

 ```ruby
 Preact.configure do |config|